Hurricane Joaquin

-Hurricane Joaquin (/hwɑːˈkiːn/ hwah-KEEN; Huracán Joaquín /es/) was a powerful tropical cyclone that devastated several districts of The Bahamas and caused damage in the Turks and Caicos Islands, parts of the Greater Antilles, and Bermuda.
-It was also the strongest Atlantic hurricane of non-tropical origin recorded in the satellite era.
-The tenth named storm, third hurricane, and second major hurricane of the 2015 Atlantic hurricane season, Joaquin evolved from a non-tropical low to become a tropical depression on September 28, well southwest of Bermuda.
-Tempered by unfavorable wind shear, the depression drifted southwestward.
-After becoming a tropical storm the next day, Joaquin underwent rapid intensification, reaching hurricane status on September 30 and Category 4 major hurricane strength on October 1.
-Meandering over the southern Bahamas, Joaquin's eye passed near or over several islands.
-On October 3, the hurricane weakened somewhat and accelerated to the northeast.
-Abrupt re-intensification ensued later that day, and Joaquin acquired sustained winds of 155 mph (250 km/h), just short of Category 5 strength.
+Hurricane Joaquin (/hwɑːˈkiːn/ hwah-KEEN; Huracán Joaquín /es/) was a powerful tropical cyclone that devastated several districts of the Bahamas in early October 2015.
+It was the strongest Atlantic hurricane of non-tropical origin recorded in the satellite era.
+The tenth named storm, third hurricane, and second major hurricane of the 2015 Atlantic hurricane season, Joaquin evolved from a non-tropical low to a tropical depression on September 28, southwest of Bermuda.
+The depression drifted towards the southwest and became a tropical storm the next day.
+Joaquin then underwent rapid intensification, becoming a Category 4 major hurricane on the Saffir–Simpson scale on October 1.
+Meandering among the southern Bahamas, Joaquin's eye passed near or over several islands.
+On October 3, the hurricane weakened somewhat and began moving northeastwards.
+Abrupt re-intensification ensued later that day, and Joaquin acquired sustained winds of 135 knots, just below Category 5 strength.

-Hurricane warnings were hoisted across most of The Bahamas as the hurricane threatened the country.
-Battering the nation's southern islands for over two days, Joaquin caused extensive devastation, most notably on Acklins, Crooked Island, Long Island, Rum Cay, and San Salvador Island.
+Joaquin was one of the strongest hurricanes to affect the Bahamas on record.
+Hurricane warnings were issued for most of the Bahamas before Joaquin reached the country's southern islands.
+Between October 1 and 3, Joaquin caused extensive damage on Acklins, Crooked Island, Long Island, Rum Cay, and San Salvador Island.
 Severe storm surge inundated many communities, trapping hundreds of people in their homes; flooding persisted for days after the hurricane's departure.
-Prolonged, intense winds brought down trees and powerlines, and unroofed homes throughout the affected region.
-As airstrips were submerged and heavily damaged, relief workers were limited in their ability to quickly help residents affected by Joaquin, one of the strongest storms on record to affect the nation.
-Offshore, the American cargo ship El Faro and her 33 members were lost to the hurricane.
+Prolonged, intense winds brought down trees and power lines, and unroofed homes.
+Relief efforts in the wake of Joaquin were hampered by heavy damage to airstrips and flooded roads.
+Offshore, the American cargo ship El Faro and her 33 crew members were lost to the hurricane.